syncfusion-content/maui-docs/MAUI/Installation/install-nuget-packages.md

     ![Maui NuGet Packages Install](images/InstallNuGet.png)

 5. At this point, your application has all the required Syncfusion assemblies, and you will be ready to start building high-performance, responsive app with [Syncfusion Maui components](https://www.syncfusion.com/maui-controls).
-Also, you can refer to the [Blazor help document](https://help.syncfusion.com/maui/introduction/overview) for development.
+Also, you can refer to the [Maui help document](https://help.syncfusion.com/maui/introduction/overview) for development.

 ## Installation using Dotnet (.NET) CLI